PearlMarketing/the-good-brow/src/sections/faq.md

       selection, microblading procedure and going over your at home aftercare instructions.
     title: How long is a Cosmetic Brow Tattoo Appointment?
-  - description: I please ask that you do not bring children.
+  - description: I please ask that you do not bring children or friends.
 Your brows need my full attention!
-    title: Can I bring my kids to this appointment?
+    title: Can I bring my someone with me to this appointment?
   - description: I use a 5% topical lidocaine cream.
 Most of my clients dont feel a thing!
     title: Does it hurt?
   - description: >-